AndreyPavlenko/timedf/requirements/README.md

 # Requirement files
-- `base.yml` - for main library
+- `base.txt` - for main library
-- `reporting.yml` - for reporting to SQL, reading from SQL and xlsx generation
+- `reporting.txt` - for reporting to SQL, reading from SQL and xlsx generation
 - `linters.txt` - liters and codestyle
 - `unittests.txt` - ci unittests